CASE AT A GLANCE

 Case Overview:

-A woman presented with a large fibroid, 16.9 x 9.9 x 13.7 cm, involving the uterine fundus and body anteriorly.
-To remove the fibroid, they had to perform a total abdominal hysterectomy and salpingectomy, leaving the ovaries intact.
-With the size and location of the fibroid, it was not possible to perform a myomectomy to remove the fibroid.
+A woman presented with a large fibroid measuring 16.9 x 9.9 x 13.7 cm, which involved the anterior portion of the uterine fundus and body.
+To remove the fibroid, a total abdominal hysterectomy and salpingectomy were performed, while leaving the ovaries intact.
+Due to the size and location of the fibroid, it was not feasible to perform a myomectomy for its removal.
 The jury found in favor of the defense.